google/budou/README.rst

 You can also make a parser instance to reuse the segmenter backend with the same configuration.
-If you want to integrate Budou into your web framework in a form of a custom filter or a build process, this would be the way to go.
+If you want to integrate Budou into your web development framework in a form of a custom filter or a build process, this would be the way to go.

 .. code-block:: python